-Upon arrival at Kansai International Airport, we will meet with an Air and Sea Travel Representative who will escort us to our hotel in the Shiga area.
+Upon arrival at Kansai International Airport, we will meet with an Air and Sea Travel Representative who will escort us to our hotel in the Osaka area.

-Today, we depart for Yunokuni No Mori, a crafts village in Komatsu.
+This morning, we will take the Limited express trains from Osaka Station to Kagaonsen Sataion.
+Upon arrival, we will depart for Yunokuni No Mori, a crafts village in Komatsu.
 Komatsu is a city located in the southern portion of Ishikawa Prefecture near the Awazu Onsen amid a massive acreage of preserved forest land.
-At Yunokuni no Mori, we will have time to participate in learning crafts and making various Kaga area goods by ourselves.
+At Yunokuni no Mori, we will enjoy our lunch and also have time to participate in learning crafts and making various Kaga area goods by ourselves.
 These high quality craft products include: Wajima lacquer ware, Kutani ceramics, gold leaf, Kaga Yuzen (printed silk), and Yamanaka lacquer ware.
 We will have experience to the gold leaf products.
-After lunch, we will transfer to Kanazawa.
+Then, we will transfer to Kanazawa.
 This city boasts many historical attractions such as restored residences and districts, as well as modern museums.
 Upon arrival, we will have dinner before we transfer to the hotel.